wernerdaehn/CC3D-CableCam-Controller/Implementation.md

 _$a_ | Shows the two acceleration values, the first is the max acceleration in operational mode, the second in programming mode
 _$a int int_ | sets the two acceleration values.
 Default is _$a 20 10_
 _$A int int int_ | sets the neutral point and range and maximum deflection.
 The default _$N 1500 0 700_ creates a pwm signal with a puls width of 1500us in neutral and +-700us without a neutral range.
+_$b_ | Print a long hex string with the current settings encoded in them.
+Useful as a backup and to transfer the settings to another board.
+_$b string_ | To write all settings as encoded in the string.
 _$B_ | Configure the HC-06 bluetooth module connected to RX3/TX3 pin
 _$e_ | Print the maximum eRPMs as defined in the VESC ESC.
 _$e int_ | Set the maximum eRPMs as defined in the VESC ESC.